CosmWasm/docs-deprecated/dev-academy/dao-governance/02-dao-contract.md

 Congrats!
 Welcome to the decentralized democracy.

 We have given a brief entry to the CosmWasm DAO and Governance smart contracts.
-We only covered a small portion of functionalities of cw3 and cw4 DAO contracts, I encourage you to go ahead and explore the code to learn more about capabilities.
+We only covered a small portion of functionalities of cw3 and cw4 DAO contracts, I encourage you to go ahead and explore the code to learn more capabilities.